There seems to be a football game tonight.

 Even as a teacher, I left the sports behind.
 I used to go to every game, then I became a mom.
 Sometimes, I feel like being a mom makes me less of a teacher.
 I love students the same, but I don’t get to go to their things.
 I miss their sports.

 So, today is Superbowl Sunday, a holiday bigger than Christmas and New Year’s combined.
 I’m ignoring my social media because it’s overwhelmingly game related.
-I did read an article that said Tom Brady is a weird food eater like me–that his teammates mock his hummus.
+I read an article that states Tom Brady’s a weird food guy–that his teammates mock his hummus.
 I would never mock anyone’s hummus.

 On that note, I’ll return to searching the web for food freakish recipes that remind me of sports fan food.
 I want to feel normal for once.
 Since we’re getting a snowstorm tonight, I might stay up just a little later than normal and watch the game to the last Superbowl commercial.
 In the mean time, I’ll get busy making Thai lettuce wrap “egg rolls” and some deviled eggs.
 That should do it for my party platter.